CQX96/CQX96-Linux/Documentation/admin-guide/README.rst

 .. _readme:

-Linux kernel release 5.x <http://kernel.org/>
+CQX96 kernel release 6.x <http://cqx96.org/>
 =============================================

-These are the release notes for Linux version 5.
+These are the release notes for CQX96 version 6.
 Read them carefully, as they tell you what this is all about, explain how to install the kernel, and what to do if something goes wrong.

-What is Linux?
+What is CQX96?
 --------------

-  Linux is a clone of the operating system Unix, written from scratch by Linus Torvalds with assistance from a loosely-knit team of hackers across the Net.
-It aims towards POSIX and Single UNIX Specification compliance.

-  It has all the features you would expect in a modern fully-fledged Unix, including true multitasking, virtual memory, shared libraries, demand loading, shared copy-on-write executables, proper memory management, and multistack networking including IPv4 and IPv6.
+  CQX96 is a free and open source kernel made to improve Linux.

   It is distributed under the GNU General Public License v2 - see the accompanying COPYING file for more details.